 4.7 Mercury (or other Hazardous) Spill / Release Emergency Procedures

 If a spill or release of mercury or other hazardous material occurs at the Facility, it is the duty of the Emergency Coordinator to provide the appropriate emergency response to prevent a threat to life or the environment.
-The Emergency Coordinator will be advised of any spill immediately and will make the necessary decisions necessary to implement an emergency response plan.
-The Emergency Coordinator will implement the procedures outlined below in the event of a spill or release of mercury (or other hazardous material).
+The Emergency Coordinator must be advised of any spill immediately and will make the necessary decisions necessary to implement an emergency response plan.
+The Emergency Coordinator shall implement the procedures outlined below in the event of a spill or release of mercury (or other hazardous material).

 Emergency Coordinator Procedures for Mercury Spill / Release at Facility: